 Although indicated several times in this paper, it is worth discussing the difference between "customers" and "patients," as this was a hot debate among executives at the CEO Innovation Council and directly impacts how organizations approach innovation.
 One CEO specifically pointed out how much he detested when people call patients 'customers.'
-Another CEO countered with a compromise saying that individuals are patients when they have no choice (e.g., in emergent situations), but they shift to customers when there is a choice (e.g., nonemergent situations).
-To further complicate the translation of the Baldrige criteria into healthcare, many individuals struggle to classify where physicians fall - as customers (Category 3) or workforce (Category 5).
-Experienced Baldrige consultants recommend physicians be classified as colleagues or workforce since they are primary value providers for patients, who are the recipients or customers of the healthcare services provided.
+Another CEO countered with a compromise saying that individuals are patients when they have no choice (e.g., in emergent situations), but they shift to customers when there is a choice (e.g., non-emergent situations).
+To further complicate the translation of the Baldrige criteria into health care, many individuals struggle to classify where physicians fall - as customers (Category 3) or workforce (Category 5).
+Experienced Baldrige consultants recommend physicians be classified as colleagues or workforce since they are primary value providers for patients, who are the recipients or customers of the health care services provided.
 This classification is important as leaders must not only support the efforts of the decision, but they must ensure alignment of actions along with this decision given the close relationship between these two pivotal stakeholders.
-As a physician CEO recently stated, "the clinician-patient relationship is sacred" (Faber, 2018), but confusing these two stakeholders can create misalignment between action and intention.
-Dr. Scott Nygaard, Chief Operations Officer for Lee Health System, shared an insightful comment at the event that may offer clarity around this relationship, "There is something that has been eroded in medicine [regarding the physician-patient relationship]; this has stripped away trust and invited competition for innovation" (Faber, 2018).
+As a physician CEO recently stated, "the clinicianpatient relationship is sacred" (Faber, 2018), but confusing these two stakeholders can create misalignment between action and intention.

+Dr. Scott Nygaard, Chief Operations Officer for Lee Health System, offered some clarity around this relationship, "There is something that has been eroded in medicine (regarding the physician-patient relationship); this has stripped away trust and invited competition for innovation" (Faber, 2018).
 This is an intriguing perspective that may help account for the evolving relationship between customers, patients, and even physicians.

-"There is something that has been eroded in medicine [regarding the physician-patient relationship]; this has stripped away trust and invited competition for innovation."